commial/experiments/windows-defender/ASR/README.md

 > ASR was ....  introduced as a major update to Microsoft Defender Antivirus

-It looks like the ASR rules are implemented and enforced by Windows Defender.
+It looks like ASR rules are implemented and enforced by Windows Defender.

-The rules are configured through the following registry key: `HKLM\Software\Policies\Microsoft\Windows Defender\Windows Defender Exploit Guard\ASR\Rules`.
+Rules are configured through the following registry key: `HKLM\Software\Policies\Microsoft\Windows Defender\Windows Defender Exploit Guard\ASR\Rules`.

-For instance, to enable the rule *Use advanced protection against ransomware* (GUID `c1db55ab-c21a-4637-bb3f-a12568109d35`), one adds a registry value `c1db55ab-c21a-4637-bb3f-a12568109d35` set to `1`, to the aforementioned registry key.
+For instance, to enable the *Use advanced protection against ransomware* rule (GUID `c1db55ab-c21a-4637-bb3f-a12568109d35`), one adds a registry value `c1db55ab-c21a-4637-bb3f-a12568109d35` set to `1`, to the aforementioned registry key.

 As expected, on `Windows Defender Service` start, `MsMpEng` (the Windows Defender engine) reads the registry key:
 ![](img/procmon_msmpeng.png)